H4tch/hugo-plus/README.md

 # Features
-* Support for `meta` pages to hide from content feeds. (example: archive page)
-* Ability to render arbitrary custom pages for any content through the `page` parameter
+* Fully responsive layouts and components built with Bootstrap
+* Mutliple Author support
+	* Useful for things like guest posts
+	* May not be suitable for a larger content publishing site due to Hugo's limitations
 * `Series` taxonomy to group blog posts into a series.
 	* Series section also exists which allows you to organize the blog posts better and create an overview page for the series.
 	* Series can be hierarchical
-* Fully Bootstrapped responsive default layouts
+* `Stream` section where each content piece is defined as a series of stream posts
 * Disqus comment integration
 	* Optional on-demand comment loading
 		* Auto loads if user jumps to comment section through "#comments" anchor
 	* Comment count querying
 		* Custom script to inject "No comments" when Disqus fails to
-* Social sharing buttons
-* Auto updating copyright year insertion
-	* exmple: `(c) 2015` will become `(c)2015-2016` once 2016 rolls around
+* Lightbox popup support using [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/)
+	* Supports photos, videos, iframes, and custom inline HTML code
+	* Popup items can also be grouped into a Gallery
+* HTML5 Audio control widget for embedding audio files within content
+	* Support for title, album info, albumn art, and preloading of the data
+* Syntax highlighting for code with customizable theme per content
 * Categories label buttons and Tag menu per post
-* Categories panel
+* Categories panel for the sidebar
 * Recent Posts panel
 * About Author panel
-	* Doesn't show up on the author's bio page
 	* If Author is not specified for content, it defaults to the main author
-* Mutliple Author support
-	* Useful for things like guest posts
-	* May not be suitable for a larger content publishing site due to Hugo's limitations
-* Syntax highlighting for code with customizable theme per content
+* Custom Social sharing buttons
+* Custom Social follow buttons for Author, Site, or Projects
-* Google Analytics
+* Google Analytics integration
+* Google Trends widget
+* Auto updating copyright year insertion
+	* exmple: `(c) 2015` will become `(c)2015-2016` once 2016 rolls around
+* Content management, organization, and customization
+	* Author, Series, Categories, and Tags Taxonomies
+	* Support for `meta` pages to hide from content feeds. (example: archive page)
+	* Ability to render arbitrary custom pages for any content through the `page` parameter

 # Getting Started